gkmn/freight-rate-prediction/README.md

 3. Place the provided data files (`train_test.csv`, `validation.csv`, `december_chart_inputs.csv`) inside a `data/` folder in the root directory.
 4. Run the main pipeline script to generate the prediction CSVs: python final_code.py
+5. Some sections are commented out for fast execution.
+Reviewers can remove the '"""' quotes to see how the code was structured.
-5. (Optional) To verify the chart output using the provided scorer, run: python score.py --predictions validation_predictions.csv --december-predictions data/december_chart_inputs.csv
+6. (Optional) To verify the chart output using the provided scorer, run: python score.py --predictions validation_predictions.csv --december-predictions data/december_chart_inputs.csv

 ## 👤 Author